Storengy intends to be at the forefront of the hydrogen revolution. We are looking at the following initiatives.

 - Innovative step towards Cheshire East Council’s target of net-zero by 2025

-- Reduction in CO2 emissions, increased engine efficiency
+- Reduction in CO2 emissions, by nearly 30 tons annually, this will lead to increased engine efficiency

 - Reduce diesel use by more than 10,000 litres per year